digital-asset/daml-finance/docs/source/overview/building-applications.rst

 The following annotations are highlighted in the diagram:

-1. The Customer Application should be split into an implementation and interface (API) layer.
+1. The customer application should be split into an implementation and interface (API) layer.
 This ensures that implementations can be upgraded without affecting client-side applications, like the UI, integrations, or Daml Triggers.
 2. The customer application (both, the interface and implementation layer) should only depend on the interface layer (API) of Daml Finance.
-This ensures that upgrades to the implementation layer of Daml Finance don't affect the Customer Application.
+This ensures that upgrades to the implementation layer of Daml Finance do not affect the Customer Application.
 3. All client-side code (UI, integrations, Daml Triggers, etc.) should only depend on the interface layers of Daml Finance and the Customer Application.
-This ensures that any implementation upgrades in Daml Finance or the Customer Application don't affect client-side code.
+This ensures that any implementation upgrades in Daml Finance or the Customer Application do not affect client-side code.
 4. Any setup scripts used to initialize the application can (and usually have to) depend on the implementation layers of Daml Finance and the Customer Application.
 This is required to setup contracts like factories, where a dependency on the implementation package is needed.
 It does not